 Here are four specific aspects, courtesy of Stephanie Schwab, that you can ponder, when for deciding on your social media brand voice.

-Once you’ve got nailed this down, your conversations will flow naturally.
+Once you’ve got nailed this down, your conversations on social media will flow naturally.
 And, your audience will not just connect with you, but await your updates.

 Buffer has shared a voice and tone guide that they broadly follow in their communications.
 Here’s how they describe their style: